NEW BIKES ARRIVING IN DECEMBER - STAY TUNED FOR DETAILS & PRE-ORDERS

 Lopez Island

-The island is accessible via the interisland ferry that serves the Orcas and the San Juan Islands.
-Besides disconnecting from the busy urban lifestyles, e-bikers in Lopez are treated to a wide array of other activities.
+The island is accessible via the inter-island ferry that serves the Orcas and the San Juan Islands.
+Besides disconnecting from the busy urban lifestyles, eBikers in Lopez are treated to a wide array of other activities.
 The farmers' markets have the best lemonade.
 Bird watching and marine life viewing at the Shark Reef Sanctuary are common.
 Additionally, the island has an annual non-competitive Tour de Lopez bicycle tournament held on the last Saturday of April.
-Lopez Island offers e-bikers rural and flat topography to enjoy their biking encounters.
+Lopez Island offers cyclists rural and flat topography to enjoy their biking encounters.

 Lake Washington Loop

 As the name suggests, this bike trail encircles Lake Washington.
 The Lake Washington bike loop starts at Interstate 90 on the south side of the lake and ends at the I-90 lake bridge.
-It covers a sprawling 101.7 kilometers, suited for recreational and working-out cyclists.
+It covers a sprawling 63 miles, suited for recreational and working-out cyclists.
 The long stretch of road comes with numerous scenic views accentuated with waterfront parks.
-The route passes through Kennydale Hill, whose crest offers a spectacular sight of the Renton Municipal Airport.
-Further north, there is a 3-mile road reserved for e-bikes only, especially on Sundays.
+The route passes through Kennydale Hill, whose crest offers a spectacular view of the Renton Municipal Airport.
+Further north, there is a 3-mile road reserved for eBikes only, especially on Sundays.
 And it houses Mt.
-Baker Rowing and Sailing Center if a cyclist feels the need to engage in watersports.
+Baker Rowing and Sailing Center if you feel the need to get out on the water.

 There are many access points to the Lake Washington Bike Road Loop, but the best is through the Aubrey Davis Park on Mercer.
 It comes with ample parking and is accessible to wheelchair users.
 Apart from scenic views, the route is packed with fauna ranging from beavers ducks to swans and herons.
 One can occasionally take a break from the long ride and feed ducks along the way.
 Due to the climbs found on the trail, fitness e-bikers and racers should make a date to ride on the south Washington Lake bike road.